 A typical set of oval makeup brushes includes 10 brushes, sized and shaped for every part of your face.

 The largest brushes are used for foundation and skincare, and the smallest brushes are designed for the eyes and lips.

-Before we get into the meat of things, here’s a quick guide we put together about the proper way to use oval makeup brush sets.
+Before we get into the meat of things, we put a quick guide for the proper way to use oval makeup brush sets.

 Pros of Oval Makeup Brushes

 People love oval makeup brushes for several reasons: